liamsmith3194/ace-of-steaks/README.md

 - Register Page
     - [x] Username already exists
-        - Attempting to create a user with the same username produces a validation error "A user with that username already exists."
+        - Attempting to create a user with the same username produces a validation error, "A user with that username already exists."

         ![User exists](https://raw.githubusercontent.com/liamsmith3194/ace-of-steaks/main/static/images/readme-images/user-exists.PNG)